libigl/libigl.github.io/docs/python-bindings.md

 !!! danger
     All the information on this web page describe the **old** Python bindings, present on the `master` branch of the `libigl` repository.
-Those bindings will be removed and replaced by a [new and better version](https://geometryprocessing.github.io/libigl-python-bindings/tutorials/) in a future version of libigl.
+Those bindings will be removed and replaced by a [new and improved version](https://geometryprocessing.github.io/libigl-python-bindings/tutorials/) in a future version of libigl.
 It is a radical change which breaks compatibility between previous versions.
 A current beta version can be installed trough [conda-forge](https://anaconda.org/conda-forge/igl).
 We plan to stabilize
     the python bindings by the end of 2020.